neferdata/allms/README.md

 - Models: Nova Micro, Nova Lite, Nova Pro (additional models to be added)

 Azure OpenAI:
-- APIs: Assistants, Files, Vector Stores, Tools
+- APIs: Completions, Responses, Assistants, Files, Vector Stores, Tools
     - API version can be set using `AzureVersion` variant
 - Models: as per model deployments in Azure OpenAI Studio
     - If using custom model deployment names please use the `Custom` variant of `OpenAIModels`